mushroomcowisheggs/Artgame-Connect-Full-FrontendOnly/README.md

 Known issues
 - `frontend/assets/js/lang.js`: English translation key `errorSearchingCreators` has an incorrect value; you may see an unexpected message when that error occurs.

+Platform purpose — solving common pain points

+- Matching: The frontend reflects the platform's emphasis on discoverability — feeds, topic groups and profiles are meant to surface relevant creators and projects quickly.
+This reduces friction when trying to find collaborators or service providers.

+- Follow-up & tracking: The Workbench UI groups projects into clear boards, tasks, milestones and deliverables.
+Even in frontend-only demos, the interface demonstrates how tasks are split and tracked to keep collaborators aligned.

+- Communication: The client supports structured task fields and templates so requesters publish clear specifications.
+The UI keeps comments, attachments and requirement checklists attached to each task to avoid ambiguity.

+- Other pain points (secondary)

 中文（简体）
 ----------------